The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Results and Discussion

 \subsection{Impact on CR distributions}

 All nuclei are subject to spallation in dense gas regions during transport, resulting in the production of secondary lighter nuclei at the expense of the interacting primary.
 As a consequence of this effect, simulations display under-populated regions that appear for primary nuclei where high density gas regions are located.
-In contrast, for secondaries over-populated regions appear at high gas density regions.
+In contrast, for secondaries, over-populated regions appear at high gas density regions.
 Hence, particles of mainly primary (secondary) nature are anti-correlated (correlated) with the distribution of gas.
-We illustrate this morphological impact of the 3D model on the distribution of different CR species.
-For this purpose, we look at the flux distributions at $\sim$10\,GeV/n and $\sim$1\,TeV/n of: Carbon 12 (${}^{12}$C), Boron 10 (${}^{10}$B), primary and secondary protons, and primary and secondary electrons (see sections \ref{subsubsec:boronandcarbon}, \ref{subsubsec:Protons} and \ref{subsubsec:Electrons}, respectively).
+We illustrate this morphological impact of the 3D model on the distribution of different CR species, particularly of leptons and heavy and light nuclei, due to the different dominant interaction processes with ISM matter at different energies.
+For this purpose, we look at the distributions at $\sim$10\,GeV/n and $\sim$1\,TeV/n of: Carbon 12 (${}^{12}$C), Boron 10 (${}^{10}$B), primary and secondary protons, and primary and secondary electrons.
+(See Figs \ref{BoronCarbon}, \ref{Proton} and \ref{Electron}, respectively for the corresponding mean CR flux distributions and uncertainties in the Galactic plane).

-To compare the differences between 2D and 3D models across all energies, we further investigate the CR spectra from the 2D model and the mean CR spectra from the 3D model, for the same species as listed before.
-For all spectra shown henceforth, we use the set of transport parameters given in Table \ref{tab:transportparameters} for the 3D model.

-We calculate spectra at the Galactic center (GC) and at Earth's location, where the latter is fixed by the underlying velocity field model used to reconstruct the 3D gas density.
-For the BEG03 model, Earth is assumed to be located at 8.0\,kpc from the GC.
-We choose the GC region to study the impact of the distribution of gas structures, given that the average gas density within any distance $r$ from the GC is the same between the 2D and 3D models.
-For spectra at Earth we compare with CR data, where we use the force-field approximation to model heliospheric modulation.
-We take the modulation potential \citep[see e.g.,][for details on its estimation]{Ghelfi2017} from the AMS-02 measurements, as reported in the cosmic ray database (CRDB) \citep{Maurin2014,Maurin2020db,Maurin2023db}.